Tools of Fiscal Policy

 Balanced Budget Deficit

-Note that if a government increases government spending(G) by the same magnitude as it raises taxes, the aggregate output will increase.
+Note that if a government increases government spending(G) by the same magnitude as it raises taxes, aggregate output will increase.
 This is due to the multiplier effect.

-As the marginal propensity to consume from disposable income is less than 1, a one-dollar decrease in YD causes only a $c drop in spending.
+Since the marginal propensity to consume from disposable income is less than 1, a one-dollar decrease in YD causes only a $c drop in spending.
 Therefore, the total reduction in spending is smaller than the tax increase by a multiple of c.
 Maintaining a balanced budget results in increased output, subsequently causing more increases in both output and income due to the multiplier effect.

 It may be intuitive to think that increasing government spending (G) while raising taxes by the same amount would keep the government’s budget deficit/surplus unchanged.
 However, the rise in output leads to additional tax revenue and further changes in the budgetary position.

 It is possible that the government can modify the initial change in spending to precisely offset the total change in total revenues, at which the balance budget multiplier is 1.
-Note that there is an associated output with this balanced budget multiplier.

 Question